ZheyuHarry/Yu_L.github.io/content/authors/admin/_index.md

     url: https://www.nankai.edu.cn/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests now mainly in computer vision
+bio: ''

 # Interests to show in About widget
 interests:
+  - Computer Vison
+  - Machine Learning
-  - Artificial Intelligence
+  - ACM

 # Education to show in About widget